dymmond/esmerald/docs/responses.md

 {!> ../docs_src/responses/json.py !}
 ```

-!!!
-Note
-    UJSON is not used for OpenAPI documentation, if you want to have it there, you should use
-    the [JSONResponse](#jsonresponse) instead.
-When JSON is used the flag `include_in_schema`
-    should be `False` in the handler.

 #### JSONResponse

 You can always use directly the `JSONResponse` from Starlette without using the Esmerald wrapper.